scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

   The last resort, once you are sure that all the high-level optimizations have been explored, is to transfer the hot spots, i.e. the few lines or functions in which most of the time is spent, to compiled code.
-For compiled code, the prefered option is to use `Cython <http://www.cython.org>`_: it is easy to transform exiting Python code in compiled code, and with a good use of the numpy support yields efficient code on numpy arrays, for instance by unrolling loops.
+For compiled code, the preferred option is to use `Cython <http://www.cython.org>`_: it is easy to transform exiting Python code in compiled code, and with a good use of the numpy support yields efficient code on numpy arrays, for instance by unrolling loops.